About

 I like to use chocolate with 50 – 75% cocoa content for the most perfect chocolate chip cookie, which gives me a great balance of sweetness and a little bitterness.
 I also prefer to use chocolate chunks over chips, but as long as it’s couverture chocolate, you should be fine.

-Process of making the BEST chocolate Chip Cookies - Chocolate chunks and chocolate chips added to the cookie dough in a large glass bowl
+Adding chocolate chunks and chocolate chips to the cookie dough in a large glass bowl.

 Adding chocolate chips to the cookie dough.